ExpressionEngine/ExpressionEngine-User-Guide/source/channel/categories.rst

 When using the "nested" style of display, the opening <ul> tag of the list will have an id of "nav\_categories" applied to it.
-This can be used as a "hook" for javascript or CSS in providing DHTML or other functionality.
+This can be used as a selector for javascript or CSS to create expanding lists or menus.
 You may change this by using the `id= <#par_id>`_ parameter.

 *********
 Variables